 Secondly, in application, MudPaint’s smooth finish is distinct from chalk paint as it does not have any chalky or gritty elements in it.
 The texture of MudPaint is smooth and soft with a matte finish.
 MudPaint may be applied with brushes, rollers or paint sprayers.

-For best results, we recommend using a natural bristle paint brushes.
+For best results, we recommend using a natural bristle paint brush.
 Use shorter strokes to apply the paint.
 With MudPaint, always think ‘less is more’!
 MudPaint does not require a finishing top coat in order to seal or protect the paint and our customers find that the paint dries quickly with a smooth, velvety matte finish.

 Next, we’ll compare finish and drying times.